ruzanowski/Ubiquitous/readme.md

     * [ ] manage products, users, subscriptions
 ## 1.2 Purpose

-- primarily, **self-education** is and was my mmotivation, as well as giving my best around topics like
+- primarily, **self-education** has been my motivation, as well as giving my best around topics like
      - .NET Core
      - DDD
      - Microservices